-- 2 What are Mood Disorders?
+What are Mood and Personality Disorders?

 Sometimes it is difficult to tell the difference between mental health conditions—especially with a mood disorder and personality disorder.
 To tell the difference between the two, we need to identify the pattern of symptoms they cause.
-Mood & Personality Disorder treatments are most effective with a combination of therapy and medication.
+Mood and Personality Disorder treatments are most effective with a combination of therapy and medication.
 However, the specific types of treatment that work best will depend on the individual.
 Talking with a mental health professional about your condition is the first step of getting the appropriate mood and personality disorder treatment.

 In 2017, 24.1% of people with a personality disorder also had a mood disorder.
 This happens because the instability of self-image or relationships—which is common for people with personality disorders—can trigger depression.
-In fact, this can also increase the risk of substance addiction, which is another depression trigger.
+In fact, this can also increase the risk of substance abuse, which is another depression trigger.

 What are Mood Disorders?